murilo-bracero/technical-test-sbe/README.md

 - PORT: (Optional) The port to listen on.
 Defaults to 3000.
 - LOG_LEVEL: (Optional) The log level to use.
 Defaults to "info".
+- CARD_LOADER_CHUNK_SIZE: (Optional) The chunk size to use when loading cards into the database.
+Defaults to 50.
+- API_MAX_CARDS_PER_REQUEST: (Optional) The maximum number of cards to return in a single page from the API.
+Defaults to 50.

 ## Running